Saves of low shots from 9 meters

 In the video below, you can see another option of a corrective exercise for saves of low shots from 9 meters.
 This version is performed while kneeling on one knee.

-In the video, you can see a combination of save reactions of two shots: the first shot is aimed towards the head – with which we are making a goalkeeper to start the reaction from the basic stance position, after which comes the second shot, which is a low shot to a decided side.
-The main focus in this exercise is on a proper side step leg reaction, and a proper foot position during the low save reaction.
+You can see a combination of save reactions of two shots: the first shot is aimed toward the head, which makes the goalkeeper start the reaction from basic stance position, after which comes the second shot, which is a low shot to a decided side.
+The main focus in this exercise is on proper side step leg reaction and proper foot position during the low save reaction.

-You need to pay attention on goalkeeper’s hips and back position in this movement.
-If the goalkeeper is bending forward while reaching down with the hand – then the movement is not correct!
+Pay attention to the goalkeeper’s hips and back position in this movement.
+If the goalkeeper is bending forward while reaching down with the hand, then the movement isn’t correct.

 Video – Combo Exercise For Saves of Low Shots

-On an audio stimuli, goalkeepers does a 180 degrees jump turn (either to a freely chosen side, or to the given side), after which he is given a visual stimuli, based on which he needs to touch one of the posts and then as fast as possible adjust its position and react on a low shot to the opposite side.
+On an audio stimulus, the goalkeeper does a 180-degree jump turn (either to a freely chosen side or to the given side), after which they receive a visual stimulus.
+Based on this, they need to touch one of the posts and then as fast as possible adjust their position and react on a low shot to the opposite side.

-For the visual stimuli option, I like to combine either showing one of the two sides or for the more challenging versions, I like to give certain cognitive tasks, all of which are impacting and activating certain brain areas.
+For the visual stimulus option, I like to combine either showing one of the two sides or for more challenging versions, I like to give certain cognitive tasks, all of which impact and activate certain brain areas.

-All for the purpose of adding the difficulty of the task and working on the speed of information processing, working memory capacity, and working on speed of decision making.
+All for the purpose of adding difficulty to the task and working on speed of information processing, working memory capacity, and speed of decision making.

-Video – Combo Exercise for Saves of Low Shots
+Video: Combo Exercise for Saves of Low Shots (Advanced)

-After you get the basic understanding for how to work on saves of low shots with your goalkeepers, then you can proceed on including more complex exercises in your training.
+After you get the basic understanding for how to work on saves of low shots from 9 meters with your goalkeepers, you can proceed to including more complex exercises in your training.

-Complex exercises are the ones that I call “combo exercises”, and you can find several options of them here on my website.
+Complex exercises are what I call “combo exercises,” and you can find several options here on my website.

-The main purpose I had with these combo exercises was to offer more ideas and more inspiration for you, so that you could use them, and get inspiration to create some new combinations of exercises.
-Which can only happen if you understand and know very well the basics of proper goalkeeper technique, and after you work on elements of proper basic technique with your goalkeepers.
+My main purpose with these combo exercises was to offer more ideas and inspiration for you, so that you could use them and get inspiration to create your own combinations.
+This can only happen if you understand and know very well the basics of proper goalkeeper technique and after you work on elements of proper basic technique with your goalkeepers.

-If you would like to learn more about the proper sliding technique, you can check out my Sliding Technique Video Course here.
+If you would like to learn more about proper sliding technique, check out my Sliding Technique Video Course.

-Generally, it’s advisable to avoid sliding to the front low corner only because in that case goalkeeper’s leg is usually covering about 1 meter of space outside of the goal.
-Which is not the most optimal use of the body.
-But then again – we will not complain about chosen technique if the shot is saved, right?!
+Generally, it’s advisable to avoid sliding to the front low corner because in that case the goalkeeper’s leg usually covers about 1 meter of space outside of the goal, which isn’t the most optimal use of the body.
+But then again, we won’t complain about chosen technique if the shot is saved, right?

 Video – Footwork and Double Low Save Reaction

-In the video below, you can see an option of a footwork performed with the right leg, and the side step low reaction performed to the left side, with the left leg.
+In the video below, you can see an option of footwork performed with the right leg, and the side step low reaction performed to the left side with the left leg.

 Video – Cross Leg Footwork and Low Save Reaction

-In the video below, the goalkeeper is doing “front cross, back cross” footwork movement until the coach start an audio stimuli, after which the goalkeeper is reacting on the low shot, while performing proper technique for the saves of low shots from 9 meters.
+In the video below, the goalkeeper does “front cross, back cross” footwork movement until the coach gives an audio stimulus, after which the goalkeeper reacts on the low shot while performing proper technique for saves of low shots from 9 meters.

-I don’t recommend this exercise with very young goalkeepers, because of the specific footwork drill where one foot is crossing the other.
-We don’t want to introduce that crossing legs movement before we make sure that our goalkeeper understands the proper basic movement, and the intentional task in certain exercises.
+I don’t recommend this exercise with very young goalkeepers because of the specific footwork drill where one foot crosses the other.
+We don’t want to introduce crossing legs movement before we make sure our goalkeeper understands proper basic movement and the intentional task in certain exercises.

 Video – Some of The Steps of Progression for Saves of Low Shots From 9 Meters

-These exercises are just some ideas for you, as an inspiration to create your own exercises.
-You can do them individually with one, or with a few goalkeepers at the same time.
-But you need to make sure that you previously can give a proper instruction and explain a proper technique for each exercise to every goalkeeper individually.
+These exercises are ideas for you as inspiration to create your own exercises.
+You can do them individually with one goalkeeper or with a few goalkeepers at the same time.
+But you need to make sure that you can give proper instruction and explain proper technique for each exercise to every goalkeeper individually.

-Always make sure to start with the most simple exercise and then go towards more complex drills in progression.
+Always make sure to start with the simplest exercise and then progress toward more complex drills.

 Video – Low Save Combo Drill With Vestibular Stimulation

-In the video below, you can see an example of a shooting low save combo drill with different difficulty levels of vestibular system stimulation, including 180 and 360 turn jumps.
-The jumps are followed with a proper reaction on a cognitive task first and then depending on what the cognitive task was – reaction on a low shot to the left or to the right side.
+In the video below, you can see an example of a shooting low save combo drill with different difficulty levels of vestibular system stimulation, including 180 and 360-degree turn jumps.
+The jumps are followed with a proper reaction on a cognitive task first and then, depending on what the cognitive task was, reaction on a low shot to the left or right side.

-As always, in work with young goalkeepers, please try to respect the main rules of proper basic technique, and remember to go backwards in progression when and if needed.
-The point is not to “copy/paste” the drill and do it with beginners, but to educate and coach them properly until they are capable to perform this (or any other) combo drill.
+As always, when working with young goalkeepers, please respect the main rules of proper basic technique and remember to go backwards in progression when needed.
+The point isn’t to “copy/paste” the drill and do it with beginners, but to educate and coach them properly until they’re capable of performing this (or any other) combo drill.

 This is a very advanced drill, so please make sure to first do all separated elements of it with your goalkeepers before proceeding to make this full combo.